guidoism/tome/README.md

 * Easy to be worked on with standard tools
 * History of changes are kept
 * Flow of text as a DAG with breaks, footnotes, and images appearing inline or as a branch in the DAG
+* Lists are represented inline with special unicode characters representing an entry in the list and how far it's indented
+* Everything is UTF-8